muratk5n/thirdwave/en/README.md

 ---

-Jane's Defense: "The United Kingdom has received its ninth and final Boeing P-8A Poseidon MRA1 maritime multimission aircraft (MMA)...
+Jane's Defence: "The United Kingdom has received its ninth and final Boeing P-8A Poseidon MRA1 maritime multimission aircraft (MMA)...
 Delivery of all nine Poseidon MRA1s is a major milestone in the reconstitution of the UK's airborne maritime patrol capability"

 ---

-Jane's Defense: "Australia will buy more than 100 tanks and armoured vehicles from the US for $3.5 billion, [says] defence minister."
+Jane's Defence: "Australia will buy more than 100 tanks and armoured vehicles from the US for $3.5 billion, [says] defence minister."

 ---